 Required Recipes and Sources for Food Preservation Exhibits - ALL food preservation recipes must be from an approved source.
 Those sources are: PUT IT UP!
-Food Preservation for Youth manuals; U.S. Department of Agriculture (USDA); National Center for Home Food Preservation; Ball/Kerr Canning (recipes after 1985); Mrs. Wages.
-DO NOT BRING RECIPES FROM: Magazine or newspaper clippings, Pinterest (unless it is from a source listed above), Grandma's or a recipe from a family member or friend without a source, Cookbooks (excluding the Ball, Kerr and Put It Up! book).
+Food Preservation for Youth website or manuals; National 4-H Home Food Preservation Project Manuals; U.S. Department of Agriculture (USDA); National Center for Home Food Preservation; Ball/Kerr Canning (recipes after 1985); Mrs. Wages.

+DO NOT BRING RECIPES FROM: Magazine or newspaper clippings, Pinterest (unless it is from a source listed above), Grandma's or a recipe from a family member or friend without a source, Cookbooks (excluding the Ball, Kerr, Put It Up!, and 4-H Home Food Preservation books).